 How Much Does Booking.com Charge Hosts?

-The commission rate that Booking.com charges hosts varies in different countries and can range anything from 10% to 25%.
-On average, it’s about 15% of your charged price for all confirmed bookings and all non-refundable reservations.
+The commission rate that Booking.com charges hosts varies in different countries and can range from 10% to 25%.
+On average, it’s approximately 15% of the charged price for all confirmed bookings and non-refundable reservations.

-This commission percentage will be different, depending on the part of the world in which your vacation rental property is located.
+This commission percentage will vary depending on the location of your vacation rental property.
 It can also vary, depending on your property type.
-Booking.com has a commission calculator within the Extranet, which you can use to determine how much you will have to pay.
+Booking.com offers a commission calculator within the Extranet, which you can use to determine the amount you will need to pay.

 If you have listed your vacation home on Booking.com but need more information about the platform’s fees, you can check out your Accommodation Agreement.
 Here, you can find more details about the commission you have to pay.